 Parenting skill and family relationship programs.
-Multiple systematic reviews of various parent skill and family relationship approaches have demonstrated beneficial impacts on perpetration as well as risk and protective factors for youth violence.^{33,47,49,51,52,76} One example is The Incredible Years®, which is designed for families with young children up to 12 years of age and can be implemented with additional components for teachers and children in school.
-A meta-analysis of effects associated with The Incredible Years® found significant decreases in children's disruptive behaviors at home and school and increases in their prosocial behaviors.120 Impacts on other risk and protective factors include reductions in parental depression and stress, improvements in children's compliance with parental directions, stronger parent-child connections and communication, and improvements in positive parenting practices related to monitoring, discipline, and mother-child interactions.^{76,121} Behavioral benefits are broader and sustained longer when both the parent and child participate in the program.121 Parent Management Training-Oregon ModelTM (PMTO) is another example where participating youth, relative to controls, have demonstrated significantly lower rates of behavior problems, aggression, and arrest.^{122,123} Other program benefits of PMTO include increases in positive parenting practices and the family's socioeconomic status.^{124,125}
+Multiple systematic reviews of various parent skill and family relationship approaches have demonstrated beneficial impacts on perpetration as well as risk and protective factors for youth violence.33,47,49,51,52,76 One example is The Incredible Years®, which is designed for families with young children up to 12 years of age and can be implemented with additional components for teachers and children in school.
+A meta-analysis of effects associated with The Incredible Years® found significant decreases in children's disruptive behaviors at home and school and increases in their prosocial behaviors.
+Impacts on other risk and protective factors include reductions in parental depression and stress, improvements in children's compliance with parental directions, stronger parent-child connections and communication, and improvements in positive parenting practices related to monitoring, discipline, and mother-child interactions.
+Behavioral benefits are broader and sustained longer when both the parent and child participate in the program.
+Parent Management Training-Oregon ModelTM (PMTO) is another example where participating youth, relative to controls, have demonstrated significantly lower rates of behavior problems, aggression, and arrest.
+Other program benefits of PMTO include increases in positive parenting practices and the family's socioeconomic status.

 Several other effective programs focus on families with youth ages 10-17.
 This transitional period into adolescence is when risk behaviors can increase and more severe forms of violence can emerge.
 Examples of effective programs include Strengthening Families 10-14, Coping Power, and Familias UnidasTM.
 Four years after participating in the Strengthening Families 10-14 program, self-report data from youth indicated significant relative reductions in physical fighting (32%), throwing items to cause injury (54%), and purposely damaging property (77%) as well as lower levels of observer-rated family conflict.
 Relative to families in control conditions, participating families also reported lower youth substance use and improvements in parent-child affective quality and child management skills.
-Rigorous evaluations of Coping Power show significantly lower rates of youth delinquency and aggressive acts, parents' lack of support, and youth substance use among participating families relative to controls one and three years after participating in the program.
-One study of Familias UnidasTM found reductions in adolescent aggression and other behavior problems over time among participating families relative to controls.
+Relative to reported lower rates of youth delinquency and aggressive acts, parents' lack of support, and youth substance use among participating families relative to controls one and three years after participating in the program.
+One study of Familias Unidas found reductions in adolescent aggression and other behavior problems over time among participating families relative to controls.
 Program participants relative to controls also demonstrated improvements in protective factors for adolescent behavior problems, including increased parental involvement and support of youth, positive parenting practices, parent-child communication, parental monitoring, and youth's substance use.
-Rigorous forms and protective parenting practices, parent-child communication, parental monitoring, and youth's substance use.